-Chasing Horses Wild Horses Advocates, Save Our Wild Horses and Wild Narrative Project will be hosting a virtual online educational summit January 31- February 3, 2025!
+Chasing Horses Wild Horses Advocates, Save Our Wild Horses and Wild Narrative Project will be hosting a virtual online educational summit January 30th- February 3rd, 2025!
 Expert and advocate speakers will be discussing wild horses & burros, public lands, and what you can do to help.
-The summit will be FREE to the public – the goal is to educate as many people as possible to help wild horse advocates on different topics that may come up as we continue to fight for the freedom of America's wild horses in 2025.
+The summit is FREE to the public – the goal is to educate as many people as possible to help wild horse advocates on different topics that may come up as we continue to fight for the freedom of America's wild horses in 2025.
+Sign up for the Presentations below under Summit Schedule!

 We are excited to announce that one of our speakers is Ashley Avis – director of Wild Beauty Mustang Spirit of the West!